UMCarpentries/intro-curriculum-r/_episodes/06-conclusion.md

 [Here](https://erdavenport.github.io/R-ecology-lesson/03-loops-and-functions.html#ifelse_statements) is a nice tutorial on conditionals, loops, and functions all together.

+## Domain-specific analyses

+We encourage you to investigate domain-specific packages and software that will help you perform specific tasks related to your own research.
+The best way to find these packages is to either ask other people in your field and/or search for specific tasks that you would like to perform.
+If you'd like to perform the task in R, include that in your search (e.g. "find pairwise distances for DNA sequences in R" will help you find the R package `ape` which has a number of functions to perform phylogenetic and evolutionary analyses in R.)

-### Bash/Shell
+### High-performance computing clusters

-- Using high-performance computing clusters for computationally intensive data analyses.
-At the University of Michigan, many of work on [Great Lakes](https://arc-ts.umich.edu/greatlakes/user-guide/) for much of our research.
+If you're performing computationally-intensive analyses, you'll likely want to use a high-performance computing cluster.
+At the University of Michigan, many of us work on [Great Lakes](https://arc-ts.umich.edu/greatlakes/user-guide/) for much of our research.
 It can be a bit overwhelming at first, so try to find someone to help you learn the ropes.
+Sometimes there are also [workshops](https://arc-ts.umich.edu/events/) where you can learn more.

 ### Git/GitHub

-- [Creating branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to work on new parts of your analysis, and then merging them back into your "master" branch.
+If you start using Git/GitHub more frequently, it's useful to learn how to [create branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to work on new parts of your analysis.
+When you're confident that it works, you can then merge the contents of the branch back into your "master" branch.

 {% include links.md %}